 Features: The functionality is spread throughout packages, and not one package can access everything at once.
 For example, if you need proxies in one location, you can simply buy a specialized plan.
 But what if you want two?
 Or three?
 RSocks suggests getting a Mix plan and using its proxy checker app, but that’s still highly inconvenient.
 City and ASN targeting are out of the question.

 The same applies to IP rotation: you generally get one setting with little influence over it.
 Some plans refresh up to 30% of IPs in an hour, while others rotate everything every 10 minutes.
 There’s no plan that can offer rotation with every connection request.

 A curious thing about these proxies is that there’s a plan for mailing (a no-no with most providers).
 They also come with unlimited traffic, which is something to consider when most residential proxy services count gigabytes.

 Pricing: It highly depends on the duration and package type.
 You can buy plans for an hour, day, week, or month.
 For example, Mix Pro, which is the first plan on the roster, offers 10,000 IPs and 500 threads for $10 an hour or $650 a month.

 Competition: In this case, RSocks’ main competitor is Storm Proxies, which also offers unlimited traffic.
-Storm Proxies is generally cheaper, unless you buy shorter duration plans.
+Storm Proxies has fewer features but is generally cheaper, unless you buy shorter duration plans.
 If you have larger needs, then Shifter is another option.
-While expensive, its IP pool is larger and doesn’t cap threads.
+While expensive, its IP pool is larger and supports more granular location filtering.